-The Hot Springs Big Band Concert Series is a series of three concerts featuring big-band orchestras will be held this fall in Horner Hall at the Hot Springs Convention Center featuring the Harry James Orchestra on Saturday, October 9; The World Famous Glenn Miller Orchestra on Friday, November 12, and Jukebox Saturdaynight on Friday, December 3, sponsored by Visit Hot Springs.
+The Hot Springs Big Band Concert Series is a series of three concerts featuring big-band orchestras will be held this fall in Horner Hall at the Hot Springs Convention Center featuring The World Famous Glenn Miller Orchestra on Friday, November 12, and Jukebox Saturdaynight on Friday, December 3, sponsored by Visit Hot Springs.

 “We’ll have the dance floor set up for each of the shows,” Bill Solleder, Director of Marketing said, “and we encourage everyone to get up and dance to the sounds of these legendary orchestras.”

 The Glenn Miller Orchestra, consists of the music director, five saxophone players, four trumpeters, four trombonists, piano, bass and drums.
 There are two vocalists.